philippslang/rough_surfaces/README.md

 N_power_of_two = 9
 surface = rg.self_affine(surface_params, N_power_of_two)
 ```
-where `surface` is a two-dimensional numpy array duck.
+where `surface` is essentially a two-dimensional numpy array with a lattice size attribute `dxy`.

 ### Analysis